openvinotoolkit/openvino/docs/IE_PLUGIN_DG/ExecutableNetwork.md

 # Executable Network {#executable_network}

 `ExecutableNetwork` class functionality:
-- Compile an InferenceEngine::ICNNNetwork instance to a hardware-specific graph representation
+- Compile an InferenceEngine::ICNNNetwork instance to a backend-specific graph representation
 - Create an arbitrary number of `InferRequest` objects
 - Hold some common resources shared between different instances of `InferRequest`.
 For example:
 	- InferenceEngine::ExecutableNetworkInternal::_taskExecutor task executor to implement asynchronous execution